Vyrqel/e621-curator/README.md

   Queries actually worth scanning are OR-batched (up to 20 per request via e621's `~` syntax), so even a large dirty set costs few calls.
 Queries with new posts become **primed** and get served first.

+  A blacklist edit changes what's viewable without moving any `post_count`, so `check_blacklist_change()` hashes `blacklist.txt` at startup and clears every baseline when it differs from the stored hash — otherwise un-blacklisting a tag would never resurface the posts it had been hiding.

   Known cost of dropping the periodic sweep: deletions that exactly cancel out additions within a single export window are invisible to the diff and get